 From there, we kept improving our tool, that we used only internally.
 We’ve created an email notification when someone important signs up.
 “Important” deemed by our Domain Score API.
 This way, if I am awake, I can personally email or call on the phone this person who signed up just a few minutes ago.
 Also, inside our email marketing automation workflow, we can set an exclusive list of high profile potential clients.
 After a few months of further improvement and testing, we’ve decided to make this small but remarkable little tool, available to everybody.

 Sign up today and give it a go.
-First 500 requests are on the house.
+First 500 requests are free.